- Admission Ticket

 - Wristwatches with engaged audible alarms/timers or any type of desk clock/time

 Please comply with all of these requests.
 ISACA will not assume responsibility or liability for stolen, lost, or damaged personal property.
+Neither ISACA or its testing vendor takes responsibility for personal belongings of candidates.

 4. Receiving Your Score Report